Muthal Seethanam: Production

-Muthal Seethanam is the directorial debut of Erode Soundar who also worked as writer and also portrayed a supporting role.
+Muthal Seethanam is the directorial debut of Erode Soundar who also wrote the script and portrayed a supporting role.
 It was produced by R. B. Choudary under Super Good Films.
 Cinematography was handled by K. Ram Singh, and editing by K. Thanigachalam.

 Soundtrack

 The soundtrack was composed by Soundaryan.

 Release and reception

 Muthal Seethanam was released on 14 August 1992.
-The critic from The Indian Express criticised the performance of Shiva, saying he "has miles to go before he can put up a credible performance" and added that Rajesh "with bloodshot eyes does not look quite comfortable in his villainy".
+A review inThe Indian Express criticised Shiva's performance, saying he "has miles to go before he can put up a credible performance" and added that Rajesh "with bloodshot eyes does not look quite comfortable in his villainy".